MagmaGuy/FreeMinecraftModels/ReadMe.md

 # Currently planned features:
 - Bedrock client RSP generation
 - Server properties-independent RSP management with geyser integration
-- Animations
 - Custom entities
 - Hitboxes
 - tag_projectile as meta bones from which projectiles can be shot (can have more than one per model)

-## Current weird limitations that need to be fixed:
+# Current weird limitations that need to be fixed:
 - If the pivot point (origin) of a boneBlueprint is set to be over 67ish the model starts floating